 "Hiring is stuck in an ai doom loop where we need a process that allows people's true selves to come through more clearly." - Daniel Chait, boss of Greenhouse.

-ChatGPT triggered a massive wave of ai generated applications.
+In a new trend, ChatGPT has triggered a massive wave of AI-generated job applications.
 Candidates now use tools to draft resumes and schedule interviews at a scale recruiters never expected, overwhelming traditional systems with automated content.
+If companies thought they had an advantage using HR-automation, candidates are racing ahead.

 Hiring teams are responding with tools like PeopleGPT and LinkedIn's hiring assistant.
 These platforms automate candidate hunting and screening to help recruiters navigate through the growing sea of eerily polished, machine generated resumes.